Indian gas giant looks at N.B. facility

 “We have, in the past, reversed flow in our pipeline when some of the domestic sources of supply have been down for planned maintenance.”

-But even with premium prices in Asia and Europe, companies may be hard-pressed to turn a profit bringing gas from the U.S. to Nova Scotia, liquefying it and then shipping it overseas, said Bill Gwozd, senior vice-president of gas services at gas advisory company Ziff Energy of Calgary.
+But even with premium prices in Asia and Europe, companies may be hard-pressed to turn a profit bringing gas from the U.S. to Nova Scotia, liquefying it and then shipping it overseas, said Bill Gwozd, senior vice-president of gas services at gas advisory company

 “We’re not evaluating Goldboro as a project,” Gwozd said.
 “But what we’re just saying is that, overall, on the Canadian-U.S. East Coast, the target markets could be Europe, and we think it’s break-even at best, and then loss at worst.”